lconstable123/website-2025/README.md

 Preloads critical thumbnail images before they're displayed:

-- Prevents "90s-style" image shudder.
+- Prevents 90s-style image shudder.
 - Shows key visuals early, with a radiating circle animation to allow for load time.
-- Avoids FOUM (Flash of Unstyled Media) by delaying text and fading in background only after load is complete.
+- Avoids FOUM and background flash by delaying text and fading in background only after load is complete.

 ---